Planar Ising magnetization field I. Uniqueness of the critical scaling limit: Second proof of the scaling limit of Phia using the -point functions of Chelkak, Hongler and Izyurov

 \subsection{Exponential moments for the magnetization random variable}

 In this section, we shall show that if $m^a$ denotes the magnetization random variable $\<{\Phi^a, 1_{[0,1]^2}}$ (for wired or free boundary conditions on the square $[0,1]^2$), then $m^a$ has exponential moments.
-More precisely, we will prove: \begin{proposition} For any $t\in \R$, and for any boundary condition $\xi$ on $[0,1]^2$, one has
+More precisely, we will prove the following.